Finding Probabilities In Exercises 15–18, the population mean and... | Channels for Pearson+

 Central Limit Theorem

-The Central Limit Theorem states that the distribution of sample means will approach a normal distribution as the sample size increases, regardless of the population's distribution.
-This theorem is crucial for understanding how to calculate probabilities related to sample means, especially when the sample size is large, such as n=64 in this case.
+The Central Limit Theorem states that the distribution of sample means will approach a normal distribution as the sample size increases, regardless of the population's distribution, provided the sample size is sufficiently large (typically n > 30).
+This theorem is crucial for calculating probabilities related to sample means.

 Recommended video: